-Every reportable event, whether PREA related or not, is reviewed by the facility Superintendent, Professional Standards Unit, Management Analyst, Division Deputy Director, and Division Director.
-If the incident involves alleged child abuse in the facility, the Department's Institutional Abuse Unit (IAU) investigates the incident.
-If criminal behavior is not indicated, or when no formal investigations are necessary, the facility Superintendent will review the incident to ensure compliance to policy, procedure, and training.
-In CY-2022, there were six (6) incidents reported from Delaware's state-run facilities out of 434 unduplicated youth who were served in one or more of our facilities: one (1) incident was staff on youth sexual harassment that was unsubstantiated.
-Two (2) were staff on youth sexual misconduct that were unfounded.
-One (1) was staff on youth sexual misconduct that was unsubstantiated.
-One (1) was youth on youth nonconsensual sexual acts that was unfounded.
+Every reportable event, whether PREA related or not, is reviewed by the facility superintendent, professional standards manager, management analyst, division deputy director and division director.
+If the incident involves alleged child abuse in the facility, the department's Institutional Abuse Unit (IAU) investigates the incident.
+If criminal behavior is not indicated, or when no formal investigations are necessary, the facility superintendent will review the incident to ensure compliance to policy, procedure and training.
+In CY-2023, there were twelve (12) incidents reported from Delaware's state-run facilities out of 447 unduplicated youth who were served: